AdaSupport/docs/readme.md

 # Ada Documentation

 Hello and welcome to the Ada documentation repository!
 This is our place to store documentation on our publicly accessible APIs, libraries, and utilities.
-Please have a look before for the major areas.

 ## [API Documentation](/api/index.md)